 Practical Difficulty.
-The highly irregular narrow bean-shaped lot and the triple frontage condition are practical difficulties inhibiting the Applicant from meeting all of the land development regulations in constructing a single-family home.
-Considering these difficulties, the Applicant has proposed the best development plan for the Property by keeping pre-1942 1-story garage, proposing an understory to create continuity in the elevation and accommodating the 2-story home centrally on the lot.
+The highly irregular narrow bean-shaped lot and the triple frontage condition are practical difficulties inhibiting the Applicant from meeting all of the land development regulations in constructing a single family home.
+Considering these difficulties, the Applicant has proposed the best development plan for the Property accommodating the 2-story home centrally on the lot.
 Further, the Applicant has employed mitigative techniques such as articulated elevations and lush landscaping in order to curtail any potential impact the development will have on adjoining neighbors.
-The deviations are necessary as reasonable development of the lot with a functional single-family home cannot be achieved on this irregular lot if all land development regulations are complied with.
+The deviations are necessary as reasonable development of the lot with a functional single family home cannot be achieved on this irregular lot if all land development regulations are complied with.
 Granting the requested variances will allow the Applicant to effectuate an appropriate design for this Property.
 The Applicant's proposal satisfies the intent and purposes of the Code to provide a home that is compatible with the neighborhood.